-THEME EXAMPLE PROJECTS streets, includin disabled people Development a campaigns white and explore the Design and ma to town centres and high ng better accessibility for e. and promotion of wider ch encourage people to visit Regenerating a town square or high street.
+THEME EXAMPLE PROJECTS Town Centres and High Streets Improvements to town centres and high streets, including better accessibility for disabled people.
+Development and promotion of wider campaigns which encourage people to visit and explore the local area.
+Design and management of the built and landscaped environment to 'design out crime'.
+Regenerating a town square or high street.
 Public realm improvements, for example accessibility improvements, street art, street furniture or other decorative improvements.
 Promoting the active use of streets and public spaces throughout the daytime and evening.
 Improvements to street lighting, or secure bicycle storage.
 Youth engagement activity to reduce anti-social behaviour in town centres.
 Campaigns promoting the local area and its culture/heritage/leisure/visitor offer to residents and visitors.
 Campaigns to encourage visitors from further afield to visit and stay in the area.
-New, or improve community and infrastructure prior Impactful volume vements to existing, I neighbourhood The delivery of events programmes for community spaces, including youth centres and public libraries Building new or updating existing defences to increase communities' resilience to natural hazards like flooding.
+Community Infrastructure, Resilience and Engagement New, or improvements to existing, community and neighbourhood infrastructure projects.
+Impactful volunteering and/or social action projects and support for local community groups.
+The delivery of events programmes for community spaces, including youth centres and public libraries Building new or updating existing defences to increase communities' resilience to natural hazards like flooding.
 Funding for local volunteering groups, such as youth charities, carers groups, refugee support groups or food banks.
 Support for people to develop volunteering and/or social action projects locally.
 Funding for community spaces, such as village halls, libraries or community centres for local civil society and community groups to use.
-Travel and End Creation of and spaces, commute Support for acting a to Green Space, Active ergy saving d improvements to local green unity gardens, watercourses. ive travel enhancements and cy measures in the local area.
+Improvements to Green Space, Active Travel and Energy saving Creation of and improvements to local green spaces, community gardens, watercourses.
+Support for active travel enhancements and energy efficiency measures in the local area.
 Development of a new park or community garden, particularly in areas with the least access to greenspace Urban or riverside tree planting Regeneration or improvements to existing parks or community gardens, particularly in areas with poor quality parks and gardens Creation of new foot paths and cycle paths, particularly in areas of health need Programmes/campaigns to encourage uptake of energy efficiency measures for homes.